mit-orcd/orcd-docs-edit/docs/software/julia.md

 # Julia

+## Juliaup

+## Conda

 ## Installing Alternate Julia Versions

-There are a number of versions of Julia that are currently available on our clusters (see [here](https://orcd-docs.mit.edu/software/modules/) for information on using different modules).
+There are a number of versions of Julia that are currently available on our clusters (see [here](modules.md) for information on using different modules).
 However, sometimes, you may need a specific version of Julia that is not provided.
 If this happens, you can download it.

 A complete list of previous Julia versions can be found [here](https://julialang.org/downloads/oldreleases/).
 From this site, copy the link to the tar.gz file that corresponds to the version you need.
 Be sure to select the version for a Linux operating system and x86_64 architecture.